tekknolagi/isdt/lecture-notes/2-vcs.md

 Let's step back from the nitty-gritty of Git's internals and talk about how you as a developer can use Git to make your life easier.
-Although Git has a truly dizzying number of different subcommands, you've already seen most of the ones you'll use frequently! `git add` and `git commit`, run repeatedly as you make changes to your code, let you build your repository's commit history.
+Although Git has a truly dizzying number of different subcommands, you've already seen most of the ones you'll use frequently!
+By running `git add` and `git commit` repeatedly as you make changes to your code, you build your repository's commit history.

 When things go awry or you come back to the project after a while away, you'll use other subcommands to work with that history (and you'll be grateful for